Partial Set Security

 where

-• consumer-chain-id is the string identifier of the consumer chain the validator wants to opt in to;
+is the consumer id identifier of the consumer chain the validator wants to opt in to;consumer-pub-key

-A validator can opt in to an existing consumer chain that is already running, or to a proposed consumer chain that is still being voted on.
+A validator can opt in to any active consumer chain, so a validator can opt in to a chain even before it launches.
 A validator can use the following command to retrieve the currently existing consumer chains:

 interchain-security-pd query provider list-consumer-chains